RenatoGeh/gospn/README.md

 ```

 The method `S.Value` may repeat calculations if the SPN's graph is not a
 tree.
-To use dynamic programming and avoid recalculations, use
+To use dynamic programming and avoid recomputations, use
 `spn.Storer`:

 ```